uc-cdis/BRH-documentation/docs/nextflow-create-docker.md

 You can run the next suggested command (shown in red box above, `docker scout cves...`) to see the full list of vulnerabilities.

-Images will be able to pass Gen3 security scanning if there are no Critical or High vulnerabilities, and **[add something about CVSS?]**
+Images should be able to pass Gen3 security scanning if there are no Critical vulnerabilities.

 *Want to know more about Docker Scout?
 [Check out the documentation](https://docs.docker.com/scout/quickstart/).*